UPDATED: 12:00 p.m. ET, Sept. 19 —

 According to the LDF website, Ifill began her career as a Fellow at the American Civil Liberties Union before she joined the LDF staff as an Assistant Counsel.
 It was here that she litigated voting rights cases for five years.
 Considering the U.S. Supreme Court gutted the Voting Rights Act in 2013 leading to major voter suppression across states, having someone like Ifill could help reconcile some of the backtrackings in American civil rights.

 Ifill also pioneered a series of law clinics while being a faculty member at the University of Maryland School of Law in Baltimore.
 She even helped develop one of the earliest law clinics in the country focused on challenging legal barriers to the reentry of ex-offenders.
-With both Biden and Sanders pushing criminal justice reform, Ifill can be just the right candidate to push the cause.
+With Biden pushing criminal justice reform, Ifill can be just the right candidate to push the cause.

 When Ifill was invited back to LDF as the organizations seventh Director-Counsel, she continued to lead their cause of “fighting voter suppression, inequity in education, and racial discrimination in application of the death penalty.”